CUAnschutzBDC/RBFOX2_project/RNA_Seq/Rbfox2_mut_islet_analysis/README.md

-# Rbfox2-KD in MIN6 Cells
+# Rbfox2-mut Mouse Islets
-The goal of this experiment is to establish a model to investigate RBFOX2 sensitive alternative splicing and gene expression in mouse β cells.
+The goal of this experiment is to establish a model to investigate RBFOX2 sensitive alternative splicing in mouse islets.

 Written by Nicole Moss